appsody/appsody-operator/doc/user-guide.md

 Appropriate cluster roles and bindings are required to watch another namespace, watch multiple namespaces or watch all namespaces.

-NOTE: The Appsody Operator can only interact with resources it is given permission to interact through link:++https://kubernetes.io/docs/reference/access-authn-authz/rbac/++[Role-based access control (RBAC)].
+NOTE: The Appsody Operator can only interact with resources it is given permission to interact through [Role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac).
 Some of the operator features require interacting with resources in other namespaces.
 In that case, the operator must be installed with correct `ClusterRole` definitions.

 ## Overview